Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 ## Day 2 : PLL Labs and Post Layout simulations

-During the Day 2, some of the labs of post layout simualtions are done to get the feel and the changes to be done on the extracted spice files for getting the result similar to that of pre layout simulation.
+During the Day 2, some of the labs of post layout simualtions are done for understanding of the procedure required and the changes to be done so that the pre-layout and post-layout simulations output matches.

 ## PLL component circuit design